kylerkrenzke/Reinforcement-Learning-Exercises/ch2/ex_ch2.md

 ## Exercise 2.5 (programming)
 **Design and conduct an experiment to demonstrate the diculties that sample-average methods have for nonstationary** **problems.
-Use a modified version of the 10-armed testbed in which all the q\*(a) start out equal and then take **independent random walks (say by adding a normally distributed increment with mean 0 and standard deviation 0.01** **to all the q⇤(a) on each step).
+Use a modified version of the 10-armed testbed in which all the q\*(a) start out equal and then take** **independent random walks (say by adding a normally distributed increment with mean 0 and standard deviation 0.01** **to all the q⇤(a) on each step).
 Prepare plots like Figure 2.2 for an action-value method using sample averages,** **incrementally computed, and another action-value method using a constant step-size parameter, ↵ = 0.1.
 Use " = 0.1** **and longer runs, say of 10,000 steps.**
+Find in karmbandit.py